vakal-y/CheatSheet-for-Dev-Next.js-TS/README.md

-CheetSheet for DevOps is a dynamic board for organizing and sharing cheat sheets.
-Users can create their own topics, add cheat sheets from others to their collection, and create new cheat sheets, making it an essential tool for efficiently managing DevOps knowledge.
+This is a Next.js application built using TypeScript, designed to provide a platform where users can create, browse, and manage cheat sheets on DevOps topics, leveraging the power of server-side rendering for faster performance.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).